Retail managers organise and manage the operations of retail stores or departments, including staff.

 Progression and specialisations

-Retail managers may progress to more senior roles within the company, such as branch or regional retail manager.
+Retail managers may progress to more senior roles, such as branch or regional retail manager.

-Retail managers may specialise in a particular area of retail such as food, liquor, clothing, antiques or electronics.
+Retail managers may specialise in a particular area of retail such as food, liquor, clothing, electronics or e-commerce.